 Prayer is a perceptive leap without repetitive identities, from one's own Core - which clears away mental toxins; and so it becomes an experience of fullness of being, in search of global and personal meaning.

-The praying man is not even prey to some excited paroxysmal state (ridiculous or soporific): he is welcoming an Action - a Work of paradoxical suspension, on the path towards his own Bliss.
+Nor is the praying man prey to some excited paroxysmal state (ridiculous or soporific): he is welcoming an Action - a Work of paradoxical suspension, on the path to his own Bliss.

 Prayer is even a gesture of aesthetic order in Christ.
 Precisely because it tends to rake our everyday imagery so that it is shaped according to the guiding vision it inhabits.
 It shifts and almost directs the eye of the soul, and the ecclesial experience.